Irobbedbatman/MoDuel/README.md

 ### Ideas

 Perhaps a stricter engine would be better but I wanted it as generic as possible.
 The problem this makes is that all the lua becomes more complex.

+Furthur deliberation is required to determine the best way to handle animations on a typical client.

 ### Prerequisites